Saints, Luton

 Saints is a suburb of Luton, in the Luton district, in the ceremonial county of Bedfordshire, England.
-Located off "New Bedford Road" and situated two miles north of the Luton town centre.
+It is located off New Bedford Road and two miles north of the Luton town centre.
 The area is bounded by the River Lea to the north, Montrose Avenue to the south, Blundell Road and Leagrave Road to the west, and the A6 to the east.

 History

-Moated houses still existed in around Limbury at the beginning of the 20th century, the Moat House, which is now in Saints, is the only one remaining (now a pub/restaurant), the building is the oldest secular building in South Bedfordshire.
+Moated houses still existed in around Limbury at the beginning of the 20th century.
+The Moat House, which is now in Saints, is the only one remaining (now a pub/restaurant).
+It is the oldest secular building in South Bedfordshire.

-During 2007 the Moat House had its roof re-thatched.
+In 2007 the Moat House had its roof re-thatched.

-The name Saints is taken from the group of streets off Montrose Avenue that are named after early Christian saints such St Ethelbert, St Catherine and St Augustine.
+The name Saints is taken from the group of streets off Montrose Avenue that are named after early Christian saints such as St Ethelbert, St Catherine and St Augustine.
 The area is located near Wardown Park and was an ideal location for the rich merchants and tradesmen commuting to the town centre each day during the first half of the twentieth century.